-A cluster of records around the former Selwyn School, to the east of the SUB23 site, relate to the buildings themselves.
+A cluster of records around the former Selwyn School, to the north and west of the SUB41 site, relate to the buildings themselves.
 Against the road, Matson Lane, a boundary wall is listed grade II (NHLE 1245731).
 It dates to the late 18th century and was the garden wall of Matson House.
 To the east of this is the grade II listed (NHLE 1245730) Matson House (known as Selwyn School).
 This former manor house was built around 1575 of stone and has slate roofs and brick chimney stacks.
 The current Pevsner describes the house as 'typical late 16th century Cotswold style' (Verey and Brooks 2002, p592).
 The south wall has a large painted sundial dated 1596.
 It was altered in the early and late 18th centuries and restored in the 1970s.
 It is believed to have been built on or close to the site of a medieval manor house held by Llanthony Secunda Priory.
 In 1643 it was requisitioned as the lodging for King Charles I and his sons and was the headquarters for the Royalist forces during the Siege of Gloucester.
 Included as part of this listing, is an attached garden wall of the 18th century.
-The garden to the east and south of the house includes further walls which are historically associated with Matson House and therefore are designated by association and curtilage listed.
+This wall forms the north boundary of the canal garden (GHER41904), a garden built in the mid 18th century with a focal canal type pond.
+To the east of this is the east walled garden (GHER41906), built in the 19th century it is now contains a tennis-court.
+These gardens to the east and south of the house include further walls which are historically associated with Matson House and therefore are designated by association and curtilage listed.
+The gardens are included within the National Monuments Record (NMR) as NMR number SO 81 NW 456 (Pastscape 2015) and also on Park and Gardens UK as Record Id: 6215 (PaGUK 2015).
 To the east of the house is the grade II listed (NHLE 1245732) former stable block of Matson House.
 It was built of stone and brick in the late 18th century and is L-shaped with the long range being stables and the short range servant's cottages.
 It was later converted for use as a school building.
 The current Pevsner states that the stone for the stables came from an earlier manor house, to the north east, and describes the building as 'L-plan, ashlar-faced, with mullioned windows with hoodmoulds, and carriageways with heraldry' (Verey and Brooks 2002, p593).
+Between the stables and the east walled garden, there was originally another walled garden (GHER41905) but this has been mainly built over by modern school buildings.

-South east of the SUB23 site is the grade II listed (NHLE1245729) Gloucester Country Club.
+South of the SUB41 site is the grade II listed (NHLE1245729) Gloucester Country Club.
 This building was formerly the farmhouse of Larkham Farm and was built in around 1600 but has additions of the 19th century.
 It was used as the billet of the Duke of Birmingham in the siege of Gloucester in 1643 while King Charles I was at Matson House, now Selwyn School.